Beginners Guide to Cloud Computing for Machine Learning

 So, simply put, in Cloud Computing, a user does not buy new server hardware but rents it for as long as desired.
 It is possible to rent cloud computing even for single runs, which sometimes are only a few minutes.
 Further, users do not need to manage the operating systems and the allied web services; the cloud service providers manage them instead.

 There are various cloud services available in the market today and each of them offers an advantage that might appeal to different users.
 To choose the right solution, users can select from several models, types, and services.
 The selection is based on the type of cloud deployment required referring to the location where these services would be implemented.
-The models could be deployed in three different ways by using either a Public Cloud, a Private Cloud, or a Hybrid Cloud.
+There are three different ways to deploy the models: by using either a Public Cloud, a Private Cloud, or a Hybrid Cloud.

 There are three main types of cloud computing services that are important to learn.

-Platforms-as-a-Service (PaaS): This service is an on-demand style of service where users can get a complete development environment required for software applications.
-PaaS could be used by developers to quickly create, test, and run web or mobile apps.
+- Platforms-as-a-Service (PaaS): This is an on-demand type of service where users can get a complete development environment required for software applications.
+Developers can use PaaS to quickly create, test, and run web or mobile apps.

 Yes, indeed.
 Cloud services are a good option for anyone looking to train and deploy memory-intensive, complex Machine Learning/Deep Learning models.
 Cloud services are a cost-effective solution for both, individual users as well as companies.
 The cloud allows employees to access files on any device.
 This gives them more freedom and mobility without worrying about data storage.
 An important fact to consider here is that these also provide a better security system for machine learning models to prevent hacking and data breaches.
 Thus, without much-needed expertise to set up the infrastructure for AI stack, users and businesses can use cloud computing web services for Machine Learning at a nominal fee while focusing on their relevant core objectives.